SoftwareImpacts/SIMPAC-2023-33/README.md

 Monitor stdout and stderr during the run (or redirect into files).
 The unique simulation identifier number (starting timestep = name of data directory), the process steps, and the used wall times per step are printed on stdout.
 Errors are printed on stderr.
-**Note**: Convergence of the employed _CVODE_ solver cannot be guaranteed and issues of this kind can hardly be predicted.
+Note: Convergence of the employed _CVODE_ solver cannot be guaranteed and issues of this kind can hardly be predicted.
 On top, they are even system-dependent.
 Piece of advice: Only pass decimal numbers for the grid settings and initial conditions.
 _CVODE_ warnings and errors are reported on stdout and stderr.